 Being born with double eyelashes is caused by a mutation in the FOXC2 gene.

 The FOX (forkhead box) family of genes codes for a type of protein known as a transcription factor.
 This type of protein turns on and off genes during development as well as during cellular replication.
-Some of the FOX genes are important for longevity.

 The FOXC2 gene turns genes on and off during prenatal development.